phil-mansfield/symphony/docs/source/quickstart.rst

 - If the halo disrupts, consistent-trees merges it with any other halo.

 If you want other objects, you will need to analyze the full merger tree.
 This must be :doc:`downloaded separately <data_access>`.
 Symphony's merger trees use a different format than consistent-trees, so it would be best to read through the :doc:`full tutorial <intro_to_merger_trees>`.
 The full merger tree also contains `additional variables <merger_tree_variables>` not included in the standard halo dataset.

-# TODO: add info on getting particle data not included in the "halos" dataset.

-In order to access the particle data for each halo